DIY Dancing Amazon Alexa Dog

 The Puplexa is a DIY Amazon Alexa device made with a dog speaker that dances to the sound of Alexa’s voice.
-I built this for fun and also to learn how the Alexa Voice Service (AVS) works on the back end.
-I used a Raspberry Pi 3 running Raspbian Stretch, a cheap USB microphone, a speaker that reacts to sound, and the AVS SDK.
+I built this for fun and to learn how the Alexa Voice Service (AVS) works.
+I used a Raspberry Pi 3 running Raspbian Stretch, a USB microphone, a dancing speaker, and the AVS SDK.
 Here’s how I did it.

 Note: To write and test skills for Alexa, there is no need to own a device.
 Sign up for an Amazon Developer Account to use the web-based Alexa simulator.
 However, if you must have your own dancing Alexa, read on!

 - Micro-USB power supply (5V, 2.5 Amps) with micro USB cable

 - Micro-SD card (at least 8GB, but I used 32GB)

 - USB 2.0 microphone (I used this)